dasteihn/minifftw/README.md

 Therefore, the great advantage is that you can use mfftw the same way for both with and without MPI.

+## TL;DR

+### Advantages

+- easy to use
+- can run with or without MPI with 0 changes necessary in your python code
+- Uses FFTW's actual MPI routines instead of serial FFTW + manual MPI
+- intended for "small" arrays (~2 billion complex numbers) which get fourier transformed very often.
+- Always works directly on the memory of the passed Numpy arrays, "almost" no memory allocation behind the scenes.
+- Behaves exactly like the real FFTW, when used in serial mode.
+- Is the only (?) python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care about manually rebuilding your array.

+### Disadvantages

+- This library is hacky: Each MPI process will contain the same array, therefore wasting memory.
+Only process with ID 0 will generate valid output, since it's the only one who posesses the whole valid array all the time.
+- Therefore, maximum array size is limited to a Node's maximum array.
+This wrapper can't do 'actual' distributed memory with gigantic arrays several TB large.
+- In MPI mode, the mfftw distributes slices of process 0's array to the worker processes via MPI - distributing those slices before executing and collecting the results after executing.
+This might become a bottleneck in simulations.
+- In MPI mode, each process has a comparatively small local array to work on, next to the passed numpy arrays.
+(Is going to get fixed in a future release.)

 ## Project Status